oméga 3 bienfaits santé

 Subsequently, it was demonstrated that this protection of omega 3 against cardiovascular disease had several mechanisms:

 • Lower blood pressure: Arterial hypertension is one of the main risk factors for cardiovascular disease.
-Omega 3s are capable of inducing a slight drop in blood pressure, which is beneficial for the health of the heart and blood vessels.
+Omega 3s are capable of inducing a slight drop in blood pressure, which is beneficial to the health of the heart and blood vessels.

 • Increased levels of HDL cholesterol: Omega-3s help balance blood levels of cholesterol and triglycerides.
 They therefore help combat the formation of atheromatous plaques in the arteries (clogged arteries), which are the starting point for most cardiovascular diseases.